-I remembered Madam Bank mentioning that there were other investors in Dispater’s Pit besides the Jack O’Knaves.
+I remembered Madam Bank mentioning that there were other investors in Dispater’s Vault besides the Jack O’Knaves.
 I wondered what sort of person would bankroll a series of literally underground casinos as run by a madman.

 On the other hand… they were clearly raking in a lot more cash than even this place cost.
 And that would be enough, at least in Greystone City.
 “How often do they meet?”

 “Quarterly.”
 Trey lit a cigarette, taking a deep drag before knocking its ash into the ash tray.
 “Though at least two of those meetings a year are all lieutenants.
 Madam Bank’ll be up there no matter what, but the boss wouldn’t show and neither would the other bosses — just Bank’s opposite numbers.
 But once or twice a year it’s the real deal.
 Today it’s the real deal.
 And I’m down here.”
 She shook her head.
 “The world’s fucked up.
 Next!”

 ‘Next’ was a woman with long blond hair.
 Rail thin.
 Probably a master at her work but wouldn’t fill out the leotard properly, so there was no way she’d get the gig.
 I suddenly flashed all the way back to my time with Leather.
 She’d been a hero before she was a villain, but she was too thin and not zaftig enough for the public to latch onto her.
 They called it ‘sidekick physique.’
 One reason Leather liked being a criminal was because sidekick physique didn’t matter to criminals.